CSCfi/csc-user-guide/docs/support/tutorials/conda.md

 # Conda best practices

-!!!
-Note
+!!! warning "NOTE: Do not install Conda environments directly on the shared file system"
-    **CSC has deprecated the use of Conda environments that are installed directly on the shared file system on Puhti/Mahti due to performance issues.
+    **CSC has deprecated the use of Conda environments that are installed directly on the shared file system** on Puhti/Mahti due to performance issues.
 We strongly recommend users to either containerize their Conda-based installations or consider alternative means of installation.
 Read more on our separate [Conda deprecation page](../deprecate-conda.md).
 See also the [Tykky container wrapper tool](../../computing/containers/tykky.md) to easily containerize your